opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 ## Map legend
 :material-tablet: Fieldwork

-Open the *Main menu* and expand the layers list to display the legend of the map.
+Open the *Main menu* and expend the layers list to display the legend of the map.

 On double-tap or long-press on a layer, you get offered the following possibilities.